 The operations regulated by the AQD at Federal-Mogul Plymouth Technical Center (hereinafter Federal-Mogul) are those related to the testing of engines and engine components in dynamometer cells.
-The test cells are located in the south side of the building, opposed to the entrance lobby.
+The test cells are located in the south side of the building, opposite to the entrance lobby.
 Federal-Mogul does engine testing for the Big 3 automakers as well as some small-engine manufacturers.
-Some tests run only during day shift, but there are others that can run unattended overnight and sometimes over weekends.